 - Pull the hood release under the dashboard (driver’s side) and open the hood.

-- Pry the plastic retainer clips up that are holding the air intake down with a flathead screwdriver or trim tool, pull the clips out of the holes.
+- Pry the plastic retainer clips up that is holding the air intake down with a flathead screwdriver or trim tool, pull the clips out of the holes.

-- Push the air intake up and away to pop it off the airbox that houses the air filterfilter.
+- Push the air intake up and away to pop it off the airbox that houses the air filter.

 - Use a 10mm wrench to loosen the nut on the negative terminal connector.
 Remove the negative cable.

 - Then, use the wrench to loosen the nut on the positive terminal connector and remove the positive cable.

 - Loosen the nuts on the battery and hold down with the 10mm wrench.
 Loosen them until the hold-down can be unhooked from the holes on the battery tray.
 Remove the hold-down.